shakilmith/documentation/frontend/react/react-list/index.md

 Just we use the key prop in our list here.

-## Iterate Object in React Using Map method
+## Iterate Object in React Using Map Method

-In javaScript objects are written with key, value paris (but without double quotation "")
+In JavaScript, objects are written with key, value pairs. such as,

 ```
 const person = {